-For a discussion of accounting standards updates that have been adopted or will be adopted, see Note 2-Critical Accounting Policies, Accounting Pronouncements Adopted and Recently Issued Accounting Standards of the Notes to the Consolidated Financial Statements included under Item 1.
+For a discussion of accounting standards updates that have been adopted or will be adopted, see Note 2-Critical Accounting Policies, Notes to the Consolidated Financial Statements included under Item 1.

 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK